Free Couples Therapy UK: How To Find Mental Health Support

 The format of a single session of relationship counselling may vary depending on the couple involved and where they are in the therapeutic process.
 In early sessions, individuals typically have the opportunity to openly express the conflict or concerns they’re experiencing to the therapist in a non-judgmental space.
 The therapist typically allows each person ample time to share their thoughts and feelings.
 Over time, the therapist may introduce frameworks or techniques that could help the partners address what they’re struggling with, which may include anything from role-playing exercises to improve empathy to communication strategies to reduce conflict.

-What are some couples or marriage counselling methods?
+What are some marriage counselling methods?

-Couples therapists may use a variety of counselling approaches to help the couples they work with.
+Couples therapists may use a variety of counselling approaches to help those they work with.
 One common approach is the Gottman method, which is named for founders Drs.
 John and Julie Gottman.
 The Gottman Institute states that the goals of the Gottman Method are “to disarm conflicting verbal communication, increase intimacy, respect, and affection, remove barriers that create a feeling of stagnancy, and create a heightened sense of empathy and understanding within the context of the relationship.”

 - Behavioral couples therapy (BCT)